 Many people have “hard times,” this happens to everyone sooner or later.
 These friends although they may temporarily be unable to give back in the relationship should not to be lumped into the “takers.”
 This is a time when friends can show their true colors in how they ask for or give help.

-Complaining sometimes may be helpful in some situations to alleviate stress or to help a friend resolve a problem.
+To listen to someone complain sometimes may be helpful in some situations to alleviate stress or to help a friend resolve a problem.
 That is a totally different situation from one when someone constantly has nothing but negative subjects to discuss.
-Think about how you became someone’s friend and why you still are.
+Think about how you became someone’s friend and why you still are their friend.